Angela Borden | Sep 4, 2020

 You then add two excursions to your trip on February 1.
 You must contact your insurance company before or on February 16 to add the cost of those excursions to the amount of the trip cost you are insuring.

-For our RoundTrip plan, you will be reimbursed 75 percent of the amount you insured.
-Why?
-Because the insurance company is allowing you to cancel for absolutely any reason you want.
+For our RoundTrip plan, you will be reimbursed 75 percent of the amount you insured, which is comparable to most other CFAR benefits in the industry.

 All in all, Cancel for Any Reason is a useful benefit that can make a difference to travelers who want the flexibility to cancel their trip if they wish.